EventStore/EventStore/docs/operations.md

 #### Backup

-First backup the index
+First backup the index:

 1. If there are no files in the index directory (apart from directories), go to step 7.
 2. Copy the `index/indexmap` file to the backup.
 If the source file does not exist, repeat until it does.
 3. Make a list `indexFiles` of all the `index/<GUID>` and `index/<GUID>.bloomfilter` files in the source.
 4. Copy the files listed in `indexFiles` to the backup, skipping file names already in the backup.
 5. Compare the contents of the `indexmap` file in the source and the backup.
-If they are different (i.e. the indexmap file has changed since step 2, or no longer exists), go back to step 2.
+If they are different (i.e. the `indexmap` file has changed since step 2 or no longer exists), go back to step 2.
 6. Remove `index/<GUID>` and `index/<GUID>.bloomfilter` files from the backup that are not listed in `indexFiles`.
 7. Copy the `index/stream-existence/streamExistenceFilter.chk` file (if present) to the backup.
 8. Copy the `index/stream-existence/streamExistenceFilter.dat` file (if present) to the backup.
 9. Copy the `index/scavenging/scavenging.db` file (if present) to the backup.
-It should be the only file in the directory.
+It should be the only file in the `scavenging` directory.

-Then backup the log
+Then backup the log:

-1. Rename the last chunk in the backup to have a `.old` suffix. e.g. rename `chunk-000123.000000` to `chunk-000123.000000.old`
+1. Rename the last chunk in the backup to have a `.old` suffix. e.g. rename `chunk-000123.000000` to `chunk-000123.000000.old`.
 2. Copy `chaser.chk` to the backup.
 3. Copy `epoch.chk` to the backup.
 4. Copy `writer.chk` to the backup.
 5. Copy `proposal.chk` to the backup.
 6. Make a list `chunkFiles` of all chunk files (`chunk-X.Y`) in the source.
 7. Copy the files listed in `chunkFiles` to the backup, skipping file names already in the backup.
-All files should copy successfully - none should have been deleted since scavenge is not running.
+All files should copy successfully.
+None should have been deleted since scavenge is not running.
 8. Remove any chunks from the backup that are not in the `chunksFiles` list.
 This will include the `.old` file from step 1.